Poverty Targeting with Imperfect Information: Appendix: Proofs of Main Results

 \section{Appendix: Proofs of Main Results}

-This appendix contains the proofs of the main results reported in the paper. \hypertarget{proof:full_info}{} \Proof{prop:full_info}{ First, I derive the optimal rule using each of the three approaches or show how to obtain it; then, I establish the equivalence of each method to the KKT characterization derived in the first step. \begin{enumerate}
+This appendix contains the proofs of the main results reported in the paper. \hypertarget{proof:full_info}{} \Proof{prop:full_info}{ I derive the perfect-information allocation using each of the three characterizations and then show that they are equivalent.